TheCakey/cake-webApp/readme.txt

-localhost cart page redirecting from product details page
+localhost cart page redirecting from product details page ---- done

+profile page 99line approx.. id passing as query it is open to all need change to params